nicksiv/jitterbug/content/about.md

 I support online freedom, privacy rights and free software.
 I like sustainable and analog technologies, exploring art via music, films, writing and books.

-I'm anti war, wealth, corporations and patriarchy and I mostly write about technology and computers.
+I'm anti war, wealth, corporations and patriarchy and I mostly read and write about technology and computers.
+Here's a list of my [favorite blogs](../notes/blogroll)

 ### Projects & works
 Some music tracks, incomplete drawings, photos and [Jello Dashboard](https://github.com/nicksiv/jello-dashboard)